billgertz/openscad-LALRparser/README.md

 Description
 ===========
-This implements a LALR parser that parses (x,y) coordinate list or list of shapes for use with Thingiverse's Customizer into OpenSCAD Vector.
+This implements a LALR parser that parses (x,y) coordinate list or list of shapes for use with Thingiverse's Customizer into an OpenSCAD Vector.
 Initially intended to specify holes or pins for circuit board mount point, or a list of shapes to cut out of a panel.
 This parser allows free form input rather than using an ugly and clumsy exhaustive field driven interface.